buhrmi/buhrmi/README.md

-# Hi there 👋
+# Hi there

-I'm a web developer traveling and working [out of a van](https://www.youtube.com/channel/UCmIOOckHX8wdg8nPGgetxsQ) and [putting on music festivals](https://twitch.tv/opendjbooth).
-In my spare time I work on [Shitcoin Society](https://www.shitcoinsociety.com), a shitcoin mining game.
-The future of finance is here!
+I'm a Ruby on Rails developer working at [CDMN GmbH, Düsseldorf](https://cdmn.netlify.app)

 ## 2022 Portfolio